mpickpt/mana-doc/docs/source/index.rst

 will then be compiled with ``-g3 -O0``, which implies lower performance.

 -----------------------------------
-Quick Start (single-host, no SLURM)
+Quick Start (single host, no SLURM)
 -----------------------------------
 This quick start assumes that you do not need to invoke SLURM, for example on a private PC.
-A few HPC sites may also allow you to run using ``mpirun`` on the login node.
-But most HPC sites will require you to login to a compute node, and then use Slurm commands.
+A few HPC sites may also allow you to run using ``mpirun`` on a login node that you ssh to.
+But most HPC sites will require you to login to a compute node, and then use SLURM commands.
 For more information, see the section `Running MANA with SLURM`_.